SPH’s 10-Point Plan for Diversity, Equity, Inclusion, and Justice.

 Admissions Hours with the Dean: The Dean of the School hosts monthly admissions hours to open channels of dialogue with prospective students.

-Removed GRE testing requirement: The School removed the GRE testing requirement for admission to promote equity and increase access to the School.
+Removed GRE testing requirement: The School removed the GRE testing requirement for admission for all applicants.